sassoftware/python-swat/doc/source/install.rst

 Installation
 ============

-The SWAT package can be installed using either ``pip`` or just by running ``python setup.py install`` in the expanded tar.gz file.
-Before installing, you should make sure that you have fulfilled the following requirements.
-These requirements are for the CAS binary protocol (recommended).
+The SWAT package is installed using the ``pip`` command.
+The requirements for using the binary protocol of CAS (recommended) are as follows.

-* **64-bit** Python 2.7+/3.4+ on Linux (see shared library notes below)
+* **64-bit** Python 2.7, 3.4, or 3.5 on Linux (see shared library notes below)
-* Pandas 0.16.0+

 The binary protocol requires pre-compiled components found in the ``pip`` installer only.
 These pieces are not available as source code and